 Why 6 weeks?
 Because preparation takes 2 to 3 times longer than you think!
-Firstly download the relevant audit form from the "Race Documents" section of the ORCV web site.
-Work through the list yourself, with the Blue book beside you, and make your own list.
-Remember the Blue Book and Notice of Race takes precedence over any checklists the ORCV or other clubs might produce.
+Firstly, download the relevant audit form from ORCV 'race documents' and AS web sites.
+Work through the list yourself, with the Blue e-book beside you, and make your own list.
+Remember the Blue e-Book and Notice of Race takes precedence over any checklists the ORCV or other clubs might produce.
 You will end up with lists; things to check, things to buy, things to fix.

 It will take a couple of weeks to prepare the first time around and make sure the crew all help.
-One thing that does take time to get together is the medical kit, especially for longer races.